Turnyanskiy/instadeep-internship-2022/classifying-protein-sequences.md

         return self.dropout(x)
 ```

 After ```PositionalEncoding``` module injects some information about the position of the tokens in the sequence, it is followed by six encoder layers.
-Each layer has 8 heads, performing multi headed attention.
+Each layer has 8 heads, performing multi-headed attention.
 This means the attention module repeats its computations multiple times in parellel.
 The attention module achieves this by spliting its Query, Key and Value parameters N-ways and passes each split independently through each head.
 This is all done with the ```torch.nn.TransformerEncoder```.

 ```py
 encoder_layer = nn.TransformerEncoderLayer(